chikifella7/Nature-Spots/README.md

 - **logout** - As a user I want to be able to log out from the web page so that I can make sure no one will access my account
 - **favorite list** - As a user I want to see the list of my favorite and delete them.
 - **edit user** - As a user I want to be able to edit my profile.
-- **nature spots listing** - As a user I want to see the list of nature spots.
+- **result** - As a user I want to see the list of nature spots.
-- **nature spots details** - As a user I want to see more details of the spot.
+- **nature spots listing** - As a user I want to see more details of the spot.